jjdblast/bigdata-pipeline_wiki/Setup-from-USB-Docker-1.7.md

 local-macosx-or-linux$ export DOCKER_HOST=tcp://127.0.0.1:2376
 ```
 Note:  At this point, your DOCKER_HOST is `127.0.0.1` instead of the default `192.168.59.103`.
-This difference will be significant later.
+This is an unstable configuration and will likely affect you later.
+Run at your own risk!

 ### Windows
 ```